Hello Vietnam. Goodbye 2014.

 Taking tour of Nha Trang via Xich Lo, Vietnamese pedicabs.

 These Vietnamese pedicabs are plenty in the tourist areas of Nha Trang.
 They wait right outside the hotels, and you simply raise a hand to call them over.
 They are a convenient way to travel short distances and a fun way to sight-see.
-The drivers are very friendly and can offer advice on where to go to avoid the tourist price tags.
+The drivers are usually very friendly and can offer advice on where to go to avoid the tourist price tags.

 One of the three waterfalls at Ba Ho Falls in Nha Trang